-Researchers discover new hormone receptors to target when treating breast cancerFebruary 4th, 2014 in Cancer /
+Researchers discover new hormone receptors to target when treating breast cancerFebruary 4, 2014 in Medicine & Health / Cancer

 According to the United States Centers for Disease Control and Prevention, breast cancer is the most common cancer in women.
 For patients whose breast cancers are hormone-dependent, current treatment focuses on using drugs that block estrogen (a type of hormone) from attaching to estrogen receptors on tumor cells to prevent the cells from growing and spreading.